School of Art and Design

 Grade Mode: Standard Letter

-This course is the second half of the Senior Thesis for photography majors, requiring a series of original photographs to be documented in a written creative statement.
+This course is the Senior Thesis for photography majors, requiring a series of lens-based works and a written creative statement.
 It culminates in a senior thesis exhibition in the gallery.
-Prerequisite: ARTS 4360 and ARTS 4366 both with grades of "D" or better.
+Prerequisite: ARTS 3367 and ARTS 4360 both with grades of "D" or better.
 Corequisite: ARTS 4000 with a grade of "CR".

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.